dhristoskov/event-planner-SPA/README.md

  - Update Guest
  - Update Task or Guest status (isDone for Task, isConfirmed for Guest)
  - Send invitation Email

-  - User Authentication
+User Authentication
-  - Reset Password - 75% done
+Reset Password - 75% done
-  - Event List
+Event List
-  - ToDo List for every event
+ToDo List for every event
-  - Guest List for every event
+Guest List for every event
-  - Sending Emails to Guests - SendGrid, NodeMailer
+Sending Emails to Guests - SendGrid, NodeMailer

   *To Do more*
   - Finish Reset Password
   - Delete Events with all subDocuments
+  - Finish Guests Menu